Learning to Cope with Performance

 Stress

-who demand excellence in their playing learn to cope with stress.
+Students who demand excellence in their playing learn to cope

 There are as many different relaxation techniques as there are

-and understand the things that will keep them calm and “in control” of their
+discover and understand the things that will keep them calm and “in

-three steps are goal setting, technical preparation/skills, and mental
+These three steps are goal setting, technical preparation/skills,

-outlines could be used as a set of guidelines for any student to follow:
+following outlines could be used as a set of guidelines for any student

 1.